libetl/local-traffic/README.md

 npx local-traffic
 ```

-(sudo prefix only for MacOS / linux)
+> sudo prefix only required for Linux, when port number < 1024

 ## how to use it